 First, create the spreadsheet above.
 In cell B2, enter the following formula:

-have the above spreadsheet up and running, click inside B1 and try it
+above spreadsheet up and running, click inside B1 and try it out:

 Excel 2007 will refresh the calculation and enter a new random number for you.
 To let people know about this, you can add your comment to the cell.
 To add a comment to cell B1, do the following: